Here is the current list of confirmed IELTS Speaking 2021 topics (January – April) with model answers.

 - Did you read books when you were younger?

-To be perfectly honest with you, no. I was too busy playing outside with my friends back then to read, though I probably should’ve read more, I preferred to play outside than anything else.
+To be perfectly honest with you, no. I was too busy playing outside with my friends back then to read, though I probably should’ve read more, I preferred to play outside than anything else, especially sitting around the house with a good book.

 - Are you good at singing?

 I think so, even though others don’t.
-Whenever I hear any track by Queen, I can’t help but sing along, y’know?
+Whenever I hear a track by Queen, I can’t help but sing along, y’know?

 - Do you want to take any singing classes in the future?

 Right now, I’ve got no plans to try any.
-It’s simply something I have no interest in doing, but I may do if any pop up which takes my fancy.
+It’s simply something I have no interest in doing whatsoever, but I may do if any pop up which takes my fancy.

 - When you listen to music, do you sing along with the song?